 The good news?
 Goldman predicts that in the next decade there will be significant breakthroughs in treating Parkinson's disease and slowing the progression of the disease.

 In fact, according to the National Institute of Neurological Disorders and Stroke, current advances in Parkinson's research have already raised realistic hopes of being able to halt the progression of the disease, restore lost function and even prevent it entirely.

 While the timeframe for this is hard to predict — it could be within five to 10 years — one thing is certain: hope is on the horizon.
-Here, Shannon shares five things to know about Parkinson's disease.
+Here, Goldman shares five things to know about Parkinson's disease.